 Why was this study done?

-SJMB03 studied two different ways of giving radiation therapy, along with chemotherapy (chemo) and stem cell transplant.
-The goal was to find out how well they work in patients with newly diagnosed medulloblastoma, primitive neuroectodermal tumor or atypical teratoid rhabdoid tumor.
+SJMB03 studied 2 ways of giving radiation therapy, along with chemotherapy (chemo) and stem cell transplant.
+We wanted to find out how well these treatments work in patients with these newly diagnosed cancers:

-Combining radiation therapy with chemo may kill more tumor cells.
-Autologous stem cell transplant may be able to replace blood-forming cells that were destroyed by these treatments.
-It is not yet known which radiation therapy regimen combined with chemo and transplant is more effective in treating these brain tumors.
+Giving radiation therapy along with chemo may kill more tumor cells.
+These treatments destroy cells that form blood, and autologous stem cell transplant may be able to replace these cells.
+We don’t know yet which treatment combination works best for these brain tumors.

-The main goal of this study is to learn as much as possible about the biology of medulloblastoma and related tumors, and the side effects of treatment.
-We will use that information to develop new and better ways to improve treatments.
+This study helped us learn more about the biology of these tumors and treatment side effects.
+We will use this information to develop new and better treatments.

-- Can a new computer-based educational program help prevent at least some of the loss in reading, language and learning skills?
+- Can a new computer-based educational program help prevent patients from loss of reading, language, and learning skills?

-- Will a lower dose of radiation to the brain still cure the tumor?
+- Will a lower dose of radiation to the brain still treat the tumor?

 - What are the side effects of the treatment?

-- How can MR imaging help us learn more about how to diagnose, treat and monitor these diseases?
+- Can MRI imaging help us learn more about how to diagnose, treat, and monitor these diseases?

 - How does the body break down and remove certain drugs?